 Keep in mind that jobs directly assigned to specific Robots have priority over jobs allocated dynamically.
 Also, if a Robot is part of two or more environments, jobs are executed in the order they were created.

 Enable you to trigger a process whenever new queue items are available in your queues.
-Be reminded, since scheduling is not possible for attended use cases, and modern folders only work for those, this is available for classic folders only.
-The trigger runs in the environment associated to the associated process.
+The trigger runs in the environment associated with the selected process.

 There are three options which help you parameterize the rules for process triggering: